letaprodoit/lapdi-product-code-generator/README.md

 * Download from repository
 * Unzip the zip file
-* Open addons/ folder and copy the tsp_product_code_generator to [your cscart install dir]/addons/
+* Navigate to the folder it creates.
+Update the $target_loc in the install.php and run its.
+Command: php install.php
 * Open CS-Cart Administration Control Panel
-* Navigate to Settings-> Addons
+* Navigate to Addons -> Manage Addons
 * Find the "The Software People: Product Code Generator" addon and click "Install"
 * After Install, from the Addons listing click on Settings for "The Software People: Product Code Generator"
 * Update the settings based how you wish product codes to be generated.

 ## USING THE MODULE

-* When creating a product for the first time, leave the product code blank and upon save a new code will be generated based on your settings.
+* When creating a product for the first time, leave the product code blank and upon save, a new code will be generated based on your settings.
 * If you wish to change all of the product codes you currently have in the store, Navigate to Products->Products in Admin area.
 Select all the products you wish to change codes for.
 * At the bottom of the list, click on "Choose Action->Edit Selection"
 * On the popup, unselect all except product code and click "Modify Selected"
 * Leave all the product codes blank and click Save

 ## REPORTING ISSUES

-Thank you for downloading the Product Code Generator for CS-Cart 1.0 If you find any issues, please report them in the issue tracker on our website: http://lab.thesoftwarepeople.com/tracker/cscart-pcg
+Thank you for downloading the Product Code Generator for CS-Cart If you find any issues, please report them in the issue tracker on our website: http://lab.thesoftwarepeople.com/tracker/cscart-pcg